The Ultimate Surf Travel Guide: Mastering the Art of the Global Strike

 Surfing is a global community, but it is governed by unwritten laws.
 The “Peak” belongs to the person who has been waiting the longest or is deepest in the impact zone.
 When you arrive at a new break, do not paddle straight to the top of the point.
 Sit on the shoulder.
 Observe.
 When I first paddled out at a heavy local spot in Australia, I spent thirty minutes just watching the hierarchy.
 I didn’t catch a wave for the first hour.
 By showing respect and not “snaking” the locals, I was eventually waved into a bomb.
 Respect is the currency of the ocean.

 Localism often gets a bad rap, but it’s usually a defense mechanism against dangerous or disrespectful crowds.
 If you show up with a loud group, drop in on people, and throw trash on the beach, you will be unwelcome.
-If you smile, say “hello” in the local language, and wait your turn, the ocean opens up to you.
-Remember, you are a guest in someone else’s backyard.
-This extends to the environment—take your plastic home, support local businesses, and leave the beach cleaner than you found it.
-The “stoke” is meant to be shared, not hoarded.
+If you are venturing out entirely by yourself, mastering our diplomacy guidelines in the solo surf travel guide will help you read the room and integrate into foreign crowds without friction.

 Managing the “Impact Zone” Panic